Challenges of future network densification

 5G mobile will need massive amounts of fibre

-A fibre ring is a basic necessity for the mobile operators.
-A ring that connects macros, supports 5G architectures and solutions, and allows for simple, low cost, on demand, densification
+A fibre ring is a basic necessity for mobile operators.
+A ring that connects macros, supports 5G architectures and solutions, and allows for simple, low cost, on-demand, densification.

 Even if the Small Cell Forum and FCC forecasts of up to 350 Small Cells per km2 are a tad optimistic, lower deployment levels (50 to 100 per km2) will require huge densification very soon.
 And this will completely blow the economics of an EAD-led architecture.

 But, today the price of EAD/LA 10G, makes the case for building a new fibre ring questionable.
 As things stand, it would be less trouble to use EAD for each new site – or to upgrade capacity to an existing site.

 So, the critical question is ‘will the vice like grip of a BT hub-and-spoke EAD solution be broken?’

 Lessons from history